EricHu214/VideoS/README.md

 ## VideoS
 A Flask Based video stabilizer to upload a video and have it stabilized.
 This is a loose implementation of video stabilization based on the MeshFlow paper.
-This computationally simpler approach compared to the paper but still delivers some good results.
-Since this is a 2D feature point tracking implementation, this will work best on videos without a lot of moving objects and videos with distinct features to track.
+This is a simpler approach with much less computation compared to the method described in the paper, but still delivers good results.
+Since this is a 2D feature point tracking implementation, this will produce subpar results on videos with many moving objects or videos with little to no distinct features (e.g a flat wall)

 ## How to run this development server
 - clone repo